Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 Project testing was carried out manually in Web browser.

 To remove horizontal scroll from all pages I added for Tag <Body> style (overflow-x:hidden;) and horizontal scroll line disappeared.

+Added sticky-top class for header section to sticky menu on the top while scrolling page down.

 Testing Home Page.